vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

 Yet another VCF parser.
-This one may give better performance because of lazy parsing and useful combinations of (fancy) command line filtering. bio-vcf comes with a sensible parser definition language, as well as primitives for set analysis.
-Also few assumptions are made about the actual contents of the VCF file (field names are resolved on the fly).
+This sucker is fast!
+Better performance because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering. bio-vcf comes with a sensible parser definition language, as well as primitives for set analysis.
+Few assumptions are made about the actual contents of the VCF file (field names are resolved on the fly).

 To fetch all entries where all samples have depth larger than 20 use an sfilter